7 min read

 Good accountability should help people move with more confidence, not less.

-The Shared Intelligence Framework
+The Shared Intelligence test

-At Sociail, we believe the next generation of AI products will not be defined only by better models.
+The next generation of AI products will not be defined only by better models.
+It will be defined by better collaboration.

 Trust should be visible in the product experience, not hidden inside backend claims.

-Trustworthy AI collaboration should make AI more useful because it makes AI easier to involve in real work.
+It makes AI easier to involve in real work.

 Teams do not need AI that acts mysteriously.
+They need AI that can participate clearly: knowing when to suggest, ask, act, wait, or escalate.

 That is what trustworthy AI collaboration looks like.